 Not only blogging can help raise awareness but it can also break down misconceptions surrounding mental health.

-Blogging allow you and other people to see they are not alone in what they are going through.
+Blogging allows you and other people to see they are not alone in what they are going through.
 It can increase the chance of people seeking help and speaking out about their own mental health.
-If you raise awareness, we can help greater number of sufferers.
+If you raise awareness, we can help a greater number of sufferers.

 What's the purpose of a blog?